oribarel/EmbeddedPinball/README.md

 # EmbeddedPinball

 A painball game based on a CC-1350 launchpad that is connected to 2 servos and a force sensor.
-The game is controled through a dedicated  android and TI-RTOS applications that commuicate over BLE.
+The game is controlled through a dedicated  android and TI-RTOS applications that commuicate over BLE.
 The Android app transmit the flippers' state to the board using the TI-RTOS application (the firmware that is installed on the CC-1350) and gets notifications from the TI-RTOS application with regard to the game state (e.g. number of lives left).

 ## Building the Project